 The Foundation contracts with the State of California Department of Developmental Services (DDS) to operate a regional center for individuals with developmental disabilities and their families.
-The Foundation's contract with the DDS totaled \$328,281,782 and \$290,363,611 for the 2021-2022 and 2020-2021 contract year, respectively, and are subject to budget amendments.
+The Foundation's contract with the DDS totaled \$429,222,271 and \$339,926,769 for the 2022-2023 and 2021-2022 contract year, respectively, and are subject to budget amendments.
 Amounts received from the DDS contracts are recognized as revenue when the Foundation has incurred qualifying operational expenditures per the DDS contracts.
-Amounts received prior to incurring qualifying operational expenditures are recorded as contract advances and are included with contract receivable on the statements of financial position.
-As of June 30, 2022, actual net expenditures were \$292,779,644 and \$287,050,480 for the 2021-2022 and 2020-2021 contract, respectively.
-The remaining amounts on the 2021-2022 contract year where the Foundation can be reimbursed for qualifying expenditures are approximately \$35,502,000, subject to any future budget amendments.
+Amounts received prior to incurring qualifying operational expenditures are recorded as contract advances and are netted with contract receivable on the statements of financial position to the extent there are receivables due from DDS.
+As of June 30, 2023, actual net expenditures were \$309,269,865 and \$305,628,598 for the 2022-2023 and 2021-2022 contract, respectively.
+The remaining amounts on the 2022-2023 contract year where the Foundation can be reimbursed for qualifying expenditures are approximately \$119,952,000, subject to any future budget amendments.